-I began shooting the photos on this blog with a Canon 7D.
+I began shooting the photos on this blog in 2011 with a Canon 7D.
 In January 2012 I upgraded to full frame with a 5D Mark II.
-I use a tripod and take as many pictures as possible in natural light, although this is New England, so sometimes I gotta use flash, especially in our kitchen–dim on sunny days and positively Stygian during storms.
+I use a tripod and take as many pictures as possible in natural light, although this is New England, so I almost always use off-camera flashes for cooking shots in our kitchen, whose natural light ranges from dim to Stygian.
+If Jody’s chopping vegetables near a window I crank the ISO up to between 800 and 1250 and shoot wide open.
 I rely on three lenses: a Canon 24 – 105mm F/4 IS L; a Canon 50mm F/1.2; and a Canon 100mm Macro F/2.8 (the non-L).
-I love my gear, and would buy more if I had the money, especially high-quality lenses.
+Once in awhile I pull out my Canon 70-200mm f/2.8 ii for a finish shot.
+Lately I’ve been playing around in the kitchen with an inexpensive Sigma 50mm 2.8 macro, which I’m learning to love for it’s facility: it’s a macro… it’s not a macro… it’s a macro….
+I love my gear, and would probably run out and buy the new Canon 24-70mm f/2.8 if I had a little more cash on hand.
+Canon, are you listening?

-That said, great photographers take great pictures working with what they’ve got.
-I don’t claim to be a photographer, but I’ve taken a half-dozen online courses at at The Perfect Picture School of Photography.
-To the extent that the pictures work, I give credit to what I learned in both of Ron Goldman’s Food Photography offerings.
-To the extent that they don’t work, the fault is due to what I learned–and then forgot.
+That said, great photographers take great pictures with the gear and the light they’ve got.
+I got my start with a half-dozen online courses at at The Perfect Picture School of Photography.
+To the extent that the pictures work, I give credit to what I learned in both of Ron Goldman’s Food Photography offerings, and to Rick Friedman’s off-camera flash workshops.
+To the extent that the photographs don’t work, the fault is due to what I learned–and then forgot.